aws-solutions/qnabot-on-aws/README.md

 ```shell
 npm run dev-up
 ```
 Launches a Cloudformation template that creates an number of AWS resources used for testing and development.
-Templates in the templates/test folder and lambda function tests use exported variables from this template.
+When the template is done being created the you can test the other templates, lambda functions, and website.

+To run a local development server of the Designer UI.
 ```shell
 npm run server
 ```
-Runs a local development server of the Designer UI.

 ## Components
 ### Cloudformation Templates
 The templates are found in the /templates directory.
 Master-base.json is the entry point and the other templates and nested under Master-base.json.